School Recycling Made Easy

 What assistance is available for schools in the unincorporated area?

-At no cost to you (it's free!), our County staff can help set up a recycling program at your school.
+At no cost to you (it's free!), our County staff can help update your school's recycling program.
 From the infrastructure to the administration to educating the students, we'll guide you along, step by step.
 Other ways in which we can help include:

 - Performing waste audits